gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

+- In game UI explanation for mods using the old updating system
+- Allowing custom materials for custom models to be optional
-- Improved the Update All button
+- Repositioned the delete button for disabled mods
-- Added ModTextOverride and ModMultiTextOverride for use in mods like Detailed Descriptions / Ability Choice